 Get the most recent draft here: fe2018.pete.ink Read the latest words below this line: For people keeping me prisoner, they were treat...

-Get the most recent draft here: fe2018.pete.ink Read the latest words below this line: “Who the hell are you?”
-KJ asked.
-“And how ...
+Get the most recent draft here: fe2018.pete.ink Read the latest words below this line: I climbed through the doorway I’d just blown op...